forestgrape/coronavirus/2_biological/virion_viability.md

 ### Concentration Changes
-Concentration changes of [biochemicals](#biochemicals) in the environment (which can e.g. result from condensation or evaporation).
+Concentration changes in the environment can alter the decay rate.
+Concentration changes can e.g. result from condensation or evaporation.

 #### Concentration Increase
-Biochemicals can cause increased decay of the spike proteins or the lipid envelope and at low levels of Increased concentration increases the decay through [biochemicals](#decay-by-biochemicals) if the decay is concentration dependent.
-E.g. in experiment simulating exhaled respiratory droplets, the fastest decay is observed just before the droplets dry out (which is around a relative humidity of 30 to 40%).
-Virions decay fastest since the concentration of the chemicals is highest then (Section [Decay in ambient Air](#decay-rates-in-ambient-air-at-different-humidities)).
+Increased concentrations usually increase the decay through [chemicals and biochemicals](#chemicals-and-biochemicals).
+E.g. in experiment simulating exhaled respiratory droplets, the fastest decay is observed just before the droplets dry out (which is around a relative humidity of 30 to 40%) since the concentration of the chemicals peaks (Section [Decay in ambient Air](#decay-rates-in-ambient-air-at-different-humidities)).

 #### Concentration Decrease
 Very low concentrations of minerals and proteins ( distilled water or in condensation situations) result in an increased decay rate.
 Possible effects of a low levels of biochemicals in the water: